 What Working Time records are required to be kept by employers?

 Employers must keep records of an employee’s hours worked on a Form OWT1 or in a substantially similar way.
 There is a specific exemption from the OWT 1 requirement for employers that use an electronic system of record keeping by clocking in and out.
-There are a number of other exemptions for keeping records of rest breaks based around providing information and retaining records of the communications with employees.
-(See the WRC site for full details – or just talk to us).
+There are a number of other exemptions for keeping records of rest breaks based around providing information and retaining records of the communications with employees (Just talk to us about more information regarding the exceptions).

 The bottom line is that Employers need to approach their working time record-keeping obligations in a systematic and thorough fashion.
 Of course, HR Duo’s HR software fulfils all the requirements to comply with legislation and demonstrate compliance.
 The software also has the facility to record the communications records that are required should employers wish to utilise those exemptions.

 Are you concerned about your own business’s compliance with the Working Time Act?
 Our free checklist is a good way to assess your status and identify areas that need attention.
-You can download it by clicking on the image below.
+You can download it below.